yosvanni/hello-world/README.md

 # hello-world
-Just saying hi, to learn how GitHub works
+Just saying hi, and learning how GitHub works...